louischatriot/nedb/README.md

 **Embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% Javascript, no binary dependency**.
 API is a subset of MongoDB's and it's <a href="#speed">plenty fast</a>.

 **IMPORTANT NOTE**: Please don't submit issues for questions regarding your code.
 Only actual bugs or feature requests will be answered, all others will be closed without comment.
-Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a>.
-Please also check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> before submitting an already fixed bug :)
+Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a> and check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> before submitting an already fixed bug :)

 ## Support NeDB development
 No time to <a href="#help-out">help out</a>?
 You can support NeDB development by sending money or bitcoins!